wp-plugins/2012-summary/readme.txt

 == Changelog ==
 = 0.1.1 =
-* Change Plugin Url to wordpress plugin directory
+* Change of plugi url to wordpress directory
 = 0.1 =
 * Initial Release